 By: Terry Lackmeyer, My Pet’s Brace Customer Service Representative

 While getting a leg brace for your dog is very serious, believe it or not, it does have a lighter side – choosing a brace color.
-For some people it is very easy, for others it requires much thought and sometimes, a family pow-pow.
+For some people it is very easy, for others, it requires much thought and sometimes, a family pow-pow.
 The good part is, we have 35 different colors and patterns from which to choose.

-Some people prefer that no one notices the brace and want it to blend as nearly as possible with the dog’s coat.
+Some people prefer that no one notices the brace and wants it to blend as nearly as possible with the dog’s coat.
 For those people, a solid color closely matching the dog’s coat color works well.
 You even can take it a step further and choose one of our patterns that looks like dog hair (but without the shedding).

 Other folks feel that since the dog must wear a brace, making it fun is the way to go.
-For those people we have every solid color to fit the ROY G BIV mnemonic code plus white, black, brown, silver and tan.
+For those people, we have every solid color to fit the ROY G BIV mnemonic code plus white, black, brown, silver, and tan.
 Our most popular brace color is hot pink.

-Regardless of the color or pattern chosen, rest assured that the brace will be durable and easy to maintain.
+Regardless of the color or pattern is chosen, rest assured that the brace will be durable and easy to maintain.
 Water will never harm the color or patterns and all braces are completely waterproof and easy to clean with anti-bacterial soap and water.
 Dog braces can even be worn in the pool or during hydrotherapy with no ill effects.